AguliRojo/AguliRojo/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on Django REST based project
+- 🔭 I’m currently working on Machine Learning research
-- 🌱 I’m currently learning about Data prediction and Forensics
+- 🌱 I’m currently learning about Data prediction and detection algorithms
 - 🤔 I’m looking for help with career guidelines.
-Shallow waters, but broad perpective
+There are many ideas that lack execution
 - 📫 How to reach me: Mail, Linkedin, Phone